reinert/requestor/README.md

 * Customizable request dispatching (support for caching and synchronization)

 ## Browser Support
-* Almost all features are working perfectly in all modern browsers
+Almost all features are working perfectly in all modern browsers, except:
 * Binary data manipulation is not supported by IE9- and Opera Mini
 * CORS is poorly supported by IE9- and Opera Mini